influxdata/influxdb/docs/tls.md

 openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout testing.pem -out testing.pem -subj "/CN=localhost" -days 365
 ```

-If the cert and the key are in the same file, you don't have to specify the
-`TLS_PRIVATE_KEY` option.

 Next, set the environment variable `TLS_CERTIFICATE`:
 ```sh
 export TLS_CERTIFICATE=$PWD/testing.pem